 The FTC also issued its final rule regarding the proper disposal of consumer report information and records under FACTA.
 The rule becomes effective on June 1, 2005.
 Employers will be required to comply with the new disposal rule when discarding background check information obtained from an outside agency.

-Under the new disposal rule employers must take "reasonable measures to protect against unauthorized access to or use of the information in connection with its disposal."
-The disposal rule covers any record about an individual, whether in paper, electronic, or other form, that is a consumer report or is derived from a consumer report.
-The disposal rule does not specifically define what "reasonable measures" means, but does provide illustrative examples for complying with the rule.
+Under the new disposal rule employers must take “reasonable measures to protect against unauthorized access to or use of the information in connection with its disposal.”
+The disposal rule covers any record about an individual, whether in the paper, electronic, or another form, that is a consumer report or is derived from a consumer report.
+The disposal rule does not specifically define what “reasonable measures” means, but does provide illustrative examples for complying with the rule.
 These examples include:

 (1) implementing and monitoring compliance with policies and procedures that require shredding or other forms of destruction of documents “so that the information cannot practicably be read or reconstructed;”

 (2) implementing and monitoring compliance with policies and procedures that require the destruction or erasure of electronic media containing consumer information “so that the information cannot practicably be read or reconstructed;” and